tryshoppe/documentation/tutorials/baskets.md

 * Allow customers to change the quantity of items in their basket
 * Allow customers to remove individual items from the basket
 * Allow customers to change their delivery service
+* Allow customers to view & purchase products with multiple variants
 * Catch errors when a product is not in stock and added to a user's basket